kubernetes/website/content/en/docs/concepts/configuration/secret.md

 The tokens obtained using this method have bounded lifetimes, and are automatically invalidated when the Pod they are mounted into is deleted.

-Service account token secrets can still be created manually if you need a token that never expires, However, using the [TokenRequest](/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) API to obtain a token to access the API is recommended instead.
+Service account token secrets can still be [created manually](/docs/tasks/configure-pod-container/configure-service-account/#manually-create-a-service-account-api-token) if you need a token that never expires.
+However, using the [TokenRequest](/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) subresource to obtain a token to access the API is recommended instead.
 {{< /note >}}

 ### Docker config Secrets